phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanAbstractStaticMethodCallInTrait

 ```
-Potentially calling an abstract static method {METHOD} on a trait, if the caller's method is called on the trait instead of a concrete class using the trait
+Potentially calling an abstract static method {METHOD} on a trait in {CODE}, if the caller's method is called on the trait instead of a concrete class using the trait
 ```

 e.g. [this issue](https://github.com/phan/phan/tree/2.7.0/tests/files/expected/0867_abstract_call.php.expected#L6) is emitted when analyzing [this PHP file](https://github.com/phan/phan/tree/2.7.0/tests/files/src/0867_abstract_call.php#L37).